tiaho/ithacadragonboat/joinus.markdown

 - Ensure applicable membership waiver/community event waiver is completed on line.
 - Pay membership dues or $10 guest fee before practice.
 - We accept cash, Venmo IDBC_INC or check.

+Interested in joining, but is concerned about the membership cost?
+We have a membership assistance fund!
+Please [contact us](/contact_us/) for more information.